-PERFORMANCE UNDER EXISTING AWARD (FOR RENEWAL APPLICATIONS)
+PERFORMANCE UNDER EXISTING AWARD (FOR RENEWAL APPLICATIONS):

-- Assess the progress the applicants made during the most recent performance period and the impact of the research on the fusion program. - Have the applicants disseminated the results of their research through publications in peer reviewed journals, meeting and conference presentations, workshops, or other appropriate means?
+- Is the proposed research new?
+If not, have the researchers identified roadblocks that have prevented progress in the past and new ideas for bypassing them? - Assess the progress the applicants made during the most recent performance period and the impact of the research on the fusion program. - Have the applicants disseminated the results of their research through publications in peer-reviewed journals, meeting and conference presentations, workshops, or other appropriate means? - Have the applicants attempted to verify their codes and to validate their predictions against experimental results?